MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 {% include video.html vid="rp5jQRyjf5c" %}

 HJ: [Laughter] Creative process.
 Well, of course I'm very, very lucky that a lot of my creative process is done with my friend and partner, Aleksey Igudesman, who today is in the form of fruit [arranged on a small table next to Hyung-ki].
 It actually kind of looks like him.
 We did a pretty good...
-If [Jacopetti](https://en.wikipedia.org/wiki/Gualtiero_Jacopetti) or [Basquiat](https://en.wikipedia.org/wiki/Jean-Michel_Basquiat) did a high fruit sculpture of Aleksey Igudesman, this would be it!
+If [Jacopetti&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Gualtiero_Jacopetti) or [Basquiat&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Jean-Michel_Basquiat) did a high fruit sculpture of Aleksey Igudesman, this would be it!
 Two apples and a bunch of bananas.
 This apple represents his sort of chi, and this banana represents his mental state.
 I know he'd prefer it the other way around.
 I hate to say it, but it's more like this.
 {: .interviewee }

 So, yeah, so anyway I'm very fortunate that a lot of my creative process is shared with this guy.
 Actually, even though we're doing our own thing a lot of the times, we'll show it to the other.
 So if I'm writing a piece, which might be a serious piece or a funny piece or whatever, it's outside of the I&J umbrella, he will very often make some wonderful contribution and remarks.